 The analysis concludes that the Proposed Action would result in significant adverse traffic impacts, which can be fully mitigated, at eight intersections within the study area.
-These impacts are mostly attributed to proposed geometric changes along South Street as well as the reconfiguration of access to the Battery Park Underpass.
-While these impacts can be fully mitigated as part of this project, the reconstruction of the Brooklyn Bridge ramps from the Franklin Delano Roosevelt (FDR) Drive would substantially improve operations on South Street by diverting Brooklyn bound vehicles from local streets.
+These impacts are mostly attributed to proposed geometric changes along South Street as well as the reconfiguration of access to the Battery Park Underpass (BPU).
+While these impacts can be fully mitigated as part of this project, the reconstruction of the Brooklyn Bridge ramps from the Franklin D. Roosevelt (FDR) Drive, an independent City project, would also substantially improve operations on South Street by diverting Brooklyn-bound vehicles from local streets.

-The Proposed Action would result in the removal of commuter and tour bus parking in some locations; authorized city vehicle parking; and public parking along South Street.
-While the removal of commuter and tour bus parking would require that operators find alternative locations to lay over, passengers would not be impacted since they do not board or alight buses at this location, and the removal of authorized city vehicle parking would not be significant since this parking area does not serve emergency vehicles.
+The Proposed Action would result in the removal of commuter and tour bus parking in some locations, authorized City vehicle parking, and public parking along South Street.
+While the removal of commuter and tour bus parking would require that operators find alternative locations to lay over, passengers would not be impacted, since they do not board or alight buses at this location, and the removal of authorized City vehicle parking would not be significant since this parking area does not serve emergency vehicles.
 The removal of four public parking lots beneath the FDR Drive would result in a shortfall of parking.
-However, unmet demand for parking would either (1) use facilities outside the study area with excess capacity or (2) shift their mode of travel in the future, and this impact would not be considered significant.
+However, unmet demand for parking would either (1) use facilities outside the study area with excess capacity, or (2) shift their mode of travel in the future, and this impact would not be considered significant.